Corporate governance

 Helios fully supports Lloyd’s approach and oversight of the market.
 More information can be found at https://www.lloyds.com/about-lloyds/responsible-business/esgreport2021

-The Chief Executive Officer and Finance Director are in regular contact with the managing agents to review performance of the portfolio and discuss the market, competition, emerging issues and opportunities.
+The Executive Directors are in regular contact with the managing agents to review performance of the portfolio and discuss the market, competition, emerging issues and opportunities.
 Periodically, managing agents are invited to attend Board meetings to provide market updates.
 Information provided by the managing agents is considered when making decisions about improvements to the Company’s products or business, or about developing new products or exploring new opportunities.

 Interests of the Company’s employees are also key.
 Engaged, enabled and empowered employees who contribute to the best of their potential are fundamental to the long-term success of the business.
-We have six employees, including the Chief Executive Officer, the Finance Director and the Non-executive Deputy Chairman, and we actively seek to understand their values and what motivates them and to take this into account in the way we operate.
-We have a flexible remote working model which has proved effective and worked well for our employees, whilst enabling the Company to adapt over the past two years.
+We have six employees, including the Chief Operating Officer and the Finance Director and we actively seek to understand their values and what motivates employees and to take this into account in the way we operate.
+We have a flexible remote working model which has proved effective and worked well for our employees, whilst enabling the Company to adapt over the past three years.
 In all instances, two-way communication is actively sought and encouraged.
 Oversight of performance is maintained through an annual performance and development review process conducted by the Nomination and Remuneration Committee and we seek to offer appropriate levels of remuneration and incentives, drawing on comparator benchmark surveys as appropriate.
 The Company’s operations are reliant on key staff.
 The Directors believe that its policies, remuneration and benefit packages are appropriate to recruit and retain such staff.

 QCA Code Principle 4